DIY Porch Curtains With Shower Liners

 I got busy searching for DIY porch curtains on Pinterest and found a lot of posts — but they all featured curtains made out of drop cloth or burlap or bed sheets.

-They are inexpensive and look pretty, but after reading several posts, I learned that those porch curtains get very heavy from the rain, need to be treated with water repellent spray, and get moldy after a while.
-Hmm.
+They are inexpensive and look pretty, but after reading several posts, I learned that those porch curtains get:

 I found $10 shower curtains liners at Target that feel like fabric and are even machine washable!